Baroque Music Festival: The Age of Transitions

 consert hall thes el

-The Baroque Music Festival is making a vibrant return to the GNO Alternative Stage, centered around the theme The Age of Transitions.
-This year’s Festival, curated by prolific and highly active artist Dimos Goudaroulis, focuses on the fascinating music of the 18th century, highlighting the significant and constant changes in style that mark this particularly fertile period, which spans from the late Baroque era to the full bloom of Classicism.
+The successful Baroque Music Festival is returning to the Greek National Opera Alternative Stage at the SNFCC, with the theme The Age of Transitions, on 16, 20, 21, and 22 November 2025.
+This year’s programme, curated by versatile and highly prolific artist Dimos Goudaroulis, focuses on the captivating music of the 18th century.
+It highlights the significant and constant shifts in style that mark this particularly fertile period, from the late Baroque era to the full bloom of Classicism.
+The Festival is realized in collaboration with the Thessaloniki Concert Hall.

 Festival’s Baroque Orchestra

-The Festival’s Baroque Orchestra, composed of some of the most prominent and active representatives of the Greek Baroque scene, presents a programme in two parts, as well as a musical dialogue between the fiery idiosyncratic Italian world of Antonio Vivaldi and the expressive intensity and avant-garde style of Carl Philipp Emanuel Bach.
+The distinguished international artist, Spanish Lina Tur Bonet, along with the Festival’s Baroque Orchestra, which consists of some of the most important and active musicians of the Greek Baroque Scene, present a two-part programme, including a musical dialogue between Antonio Vivaldi’s fiery Italian world and Carl Philipp Emanuel Bach’s expressive tension and innovation.

 Style galant

-Quartets for flute, violin, viola da gamba and harpsichord by Louis-Gabriel Guillemain and Georg Philipp Telemann
+Quartets for flute, violins, viola da gamba, and harpsichord

 The Beginning of a New Era